 With COVID methodically making its way through the nation, I’m repeatedly asked about indoor air quality.
 Here in Sonoma county, our Health Officer decided to close down all our state parks and beaches, condemning people to remain indoors or go on short walks.
 To me, this is sheer insanity.
 It is axiomatic that there is more disease spread from indoor air “unquality” than outdoor air with UV containing sunshine and wind dispersing possible virions or bacteria.
 Additionally, people lost their ability to exercise, lack of which is a known risk factor for disease.
 We are living in a time of insanity, in my opinion.

+Also, it produces negative ions, which cling to pollutants in air and weigh them down to the floor, clearing smoke out of rooms quickly.
 In a time of COVID, this is a device, which makes a ton of sense as people reopen businesses and once again start socializing in homes.
 I hope that businesses will install similar devices to ensure as much safety as possible.